Scringo/ScringoCustomizedSample-iOS/README.md

 1. Download the sample.
 2. Open with Xcode.
 3. Replace @"YOUR SCRINGO APP ID" in __AppDelegate.m__ with your Scringo App Id (See below how to obtain it if you don't have one already).
-4. If you're interested in Facebook integration, add your Facebook App Id in __SampleCustomUI-Info.plistt__ (See below how to do that).
+4. If you're interested in Facebook integration, add your Facebook App Id in __SampleCustomUI-Info.plist__ (See below how to do that).
 5. Run.

 You can 'play' with __Scringo__'s customization by either modifying already implemented customization methods or adding new one in __SampleScringoStyleSheet.m__.